chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 #### Babies are lazy

 What can happen, and this is what life was like with Christian, is that you have to supplement with a bottle, either formula or pumped milk.
 It is way easier to drink out of a bottle than a titty.
 So what happens is that he'll realize that as soon as he has difficulty with the nipple, someone swoops in and gives him the bottle, which basically just dumps milk into his gullet.
 And then they can just shorten the time on the nerp, in favor of the bottle.
+So what you have to do is walk the line between allowing him to get the nourishment he needs and him not being a lazy bastard.

 Here are two things I found useful in that regard: